 Whether for business or home use, a fast and reliable internet connection is considered an essential utility.
-Companies need the internet to execute their most crucial business processes, like client and employee communication, data security, and payment processing.
+Companies need powerful wireless access points and a robust cloud administration to execute the most crucial business processes, especially if they have adopted a hybrid work arrangement for their employees.
 Homes need the internet for Smart home security, entertainment, school work, and remote work arrangements.
 With this in mind, any abrupt connection issues or speed changes may disrupt your productivity.

 If your internet connection is due for a plan upgrade, here’s what you need to know to get you up to speed: